ch-akash/ak-playwright-nodejs/README.md

 This course covers Playwright for UI and API automation.
 We have also prepared a side-by-side real framework project.

 > **Open these Markdown files in preview mode if your IDE by default opens them in edit mode.**
-> In VS Code, right click on the MD file and choose 'Open Preview'.
+> In VS Code, right-click on the MD file and choose 'Open Preview'.

 Navigate to the following directories to access the content: